 If an employer's contributions to the plan are actuarially determined or based on statutory or contractual requirements, the employer's actuarially determined contribution to the pension plan (or, if applicable, its statutorily or contractually required contribution), the employer's actual contributions, the difference between the actual and actuarially determined contributions (or statutorily or contractually required), and a ratio of the actual contributions divided by covered-employee payroll.
+In the future, as data becomes available, ten years of information will be presented.

 CalPERS STRS

-Valuation Date June 30, 2016 June 30, 2016
+Valuation Date June 30, 2017 June 30, 2017

-Measurement Date June 30, 2017 June 30, 2017
+Measurement Date June 30, 2018 June 30, 2018

 Actuarial Cost Method Entry-Age Normal Cost Entry-Age Normal Cost

 Actuarial Assumptions

 Discount Rate 7.15% 7.10%

-Inflation 2.75% 2.75%
+Inflation 2.50% 2.75%

-Payroll Growth Rate 3.00% 3.50%
+Payroll Growth Rate 2.75% 3.50%

 Projected Salary Increase Varies by Entry Age and Service Varies by Entry Age and Service

 Investment Rate of Return (1) 7.15% 7.10%

-Mortality Derived using CalPERS' Derived using STRS'

-Membership Data for all Funds Membership Data for all Funds
+Mortality Derived using CalPERS' Membership Data for all Funds Derived using STRS' Membership Data for all Funds